Privacy & compliance

 - GDPR / UK GDPR — use

-gdpr_strict.
-Consent banner on load with explicit opt-in.
-Processing under "legitimate interest" is deliberately NOT supported for marketing / identity categories. - CCPA / CPRA — use
+gdpr_strictfor EU-oriented defaults.
+Tracking is denied until consent is granted via your CMP or an explicitsetConsent()call.
+Processing under "legitimate interest" is deliberately NOT supported for marketing / identity categories. - CCPA / CPRA (California) — use

 standard+ explicit consent flow on first visit meets PIPEDA baseline. - LGPD (Brazil) — use